-For best results, refine footage shot with a green screen by applying a Refinement Mask created by pulling a key from the color video.
+For best results, use a Refinement masks .
 This acts as an input to tell Depthkit what area to apply the algorithm to.

-Set your depth rangedepth range - The depth near and far planes represented as hue encoded ranges, red as the near plane and pink as the farthest plane before clipping. in the Isolate panel to best suit the range of motion in your clip or select.
+- Set your depth range in the Isolate panel to best suit the range of motion in your clip or select.

 You will notice that the mask automatically removed all areas in black, allowing for cleaner edges.

-The first Refinement parameter to be activated is a crop.
-This allows you to crop the clip in order to remove excess data.
-When enhancing data, the crops lets you take advantage of every depth pixel to maximize quality.
-This is ideal when exporting for Unity to ensure lower pixel dimension in your combined-per-pixelcombined-per-pixel - A video or image sequence export format, optimized for Unity playback that consists of the color video (top) and depth data (bottom) in a single export.
-This format provides a performance friendly playback of your volumetric data in the game engine. exports for optimal playback performance in the game engine.
+For best results, crop your footage in order to remove excess data.
+When enhancing data, the crop lets you take advantage of every depth pixel to maximize quality.
+This is ideal when exporting for Unity to ensure lower pixel dimension in your combined-per-pixel exports for optimal playback performance in the game engine.

 *Note that the crop will impact the final export resolution.